 Single chemical element, single phase (usually solid), but different 3D structures.

-The prototypical examples are the allotropes of carbon.
+The prototypical examples are the allotropes of carbon such as diamond vs graphite.

 Nutrient